andreabellavia/andreabellavia.github.io/README.md

 **2024**

+- 97\.
+Nogueira A, Kalil F, Tramujas L, Felix N, Godoi A, Miyawaki IA, **Bellavia A**, Fernandes GC, Moura FA, Cardoso R, D'Avila A. A Bayesian Interpretation of CABANA and Other Randomized Controlled Trials for Catheter Ablation in Patients With Atrial Fibrillation.
+Journal of Cardiovascular Electrophysiology - in press

 - 96\. **Bellavia A**, Murphy SA.
 Cox Regression Model in Clinical Research: Overview of Key Properties and Interpretation.
 Circulation - in press

 - 95\. **Bellavia A**, Guo M, Murphy S. [Multiple Imputation Approaches for Missing Time-to-Event Outcomes with Informative Censoring: Practical Considerations from a Simulation Study Based on Real Data.](https://www.medrxiv.org/content/10.1101/2024.11.18.24317244v1) (medRxiv preprint, not peer-reviewed)